Technical Market Indicators

 to Ensure Survival over the Long Run

-1. Always Preserve Capital.
-Limit losses to 2% of total capital for any one position.
+1. Preserve Capital.
+Short-term traders should limit losses to 1% of total capital for any one position.
 Longer-term traders should not risk more than 5% to 9%.

 2. Trade in the direction of the larger trends, with the most emphasis on the Primary Tide that lasts many months or years.
 In a Bull Market, look only for opportunities to enter long and close long.
 In a Bear Market, look only for opportunities to enter short and close short.

 4. Short-term traders should exit losing positions before the close of the day (for those whose time horizon is measured in minutes to days).
 Longer-term traders should also set a time stop appropriate to the cycle they are trying to capture, in order to avoid tying up capital in positions that are not moving as expected.
 (See my book, Cycles of Time and Price, pages 176-188.)

-5. Always calculate Bet Size and Diversification.
+5. Calculate Bet Size and Diversification.
 Commit no more than 5% of total capital to any one position.

-6. Always calculate your Reward/Risk Ratio.
+6. Calculate Reward/Risk Ratio.
 Enter a position only when your analysis indicates at least 2 to 3 points of potential reward for 1 point of risk.
 Profit should be more than double the Maximum Draw Down, based on historical simulation.